From Brief to Brand

 Open Gemini Deep Research and brief it to investigate your category — competitive landscape, white space, audience mindsets, cultural tensions, and what existing brands are getting wrong.

 Hit go.
-This runs during dinner.

 Extract what mattersPrompt chaining